 - 1 tbsp Chicken broth mix - or Vegetable mix for the stock or broth

-- 1 Chipotle chili - dried or packed in adobo sauce - Deseed and finely chopped – optional
+- 1 chili powder - dried or packed in adobo sauce - Deseed and finely chopped – optional

 - Sage - chopped fresh or dried

 - Cilantro - also known as coriander (fresh leaves chopped or dried)